FrancesCoronel/personal-website-v3/_posts/2015-02-20-brief-thoughts-best-bootcamps-switchup.md

     -   Techendo (N/A)
     -   Yelp (N/A)
 4. [Code Fellows](https://www.codefellows.org/) (Portland, Seattle)
-    -   I applied to these guys back in 2013 but didn’t end up going through with the interview because there was a change of plans.
+    -   I applied to these guys back in 2013 but didn't end up going through with the interview because there was a change of plans.
         They were cool about it.
     -   I can attest to these guys positively at least for their admissions process because I applied to their program back in 2013 and they were really amiable.
-I didn’t feel uncomfortable at all throughout the interview process.
+I didn't feel uncomfortable at all throughout the interview process.
     -   Course Report ([5
         Reviews](https://www.coursereport.com/schools/code-fellows#/about))